top of page

 According to the Journal of the American Geriatrics Society:

-• Only 19% of full denture wearers remove their dentures at night consistently
+• Only 19% of full denture wearers consistently remove their dentures at night.

-• 42% report signs of oral inflammation or discomfort monthly
+• 42% report symptoms of oral inflammation or discomfort monthly.

-These numbers highlight the gap between expert recommendations and patient behavior, underscoring the importance of awareness and education.
+These statistics highlight the gap between expert recommendations and patient behaviors, stressing the need for awareness and education.

 Consequences of Ignoring Best Practices

-• In some cases, progression to oral cancer due to undiagnosed lesions under the denture base
+• Potential progression to oral cancer due to undiagnosed lesions under the denture base.

-These risks can often be mitigated through small changes in routine and proactive dental visits.
+Most of these risks can be mitigated through a few simple routine changes and proactive dental visits.

-If you notice sore spots, bad breath, changes in denture fit, or signs of infection, contact a denture specialist immediately.
-Professional adjustments, cleanings, and inspections are essential to preserving both comfort and health.
+If you experience sore spots, persistent bad breath, changes in denture fit, or infections, consult a denture specialist immediately.
+Professional adjustments, cleanings, and inspections are vital for both comfort and overall health.

-Our team at Grishin Denture Specialist in Spokane, WA is equipped to offer comprehensive assessments and tailored care plans for full and partial denture wearers.
+Our team at Grishin Denture Specialist in Spokane, WA is ready to provide comprehensive assessments and personalized care plans for both full and partial denture wearers.

 Conclusion